cnlab/LP2-wellbeing-prediction/README.md

 ### Troubleshooting

 -   Command not found?
 Ensure you have make installed (sudo apt install make on Linux, or use Xcode Command Line Tools on macOS).
+-   Makefile not found?
+Ensure you are in the correct directory.
--   Errors in R Markdown rendering?
+-   Errors in R code?
 Check the error messages in the console and ensure all required R packages are installed.
+-   Error: pandoc version 1.12.3 or higher is required and was not?
+Install pandoc with `brew install pandoc` in your terminal.

 ## Directory structure